Guide Type

 Amazon Logo

-The Quick Reference Guide to The Birds of Oklahoma, by Greg R. Homel, is a quick and easy to use, light-weight, durable, all-weather field guide to the inspiring, incredibly varied and colorful birdlife inhabiting the State of Oklahoma.
+The Quick Reference Guide to The Birds of Ohio, by Greg R. Homel, is a quick and easy to use, light-weight, durable, all-weather guide to the inspiring, incredibly varied and colorful birdlife inhabiting the State of Ohio.

-Whether you’re seeking waterfowl concentrations at Deep Fork National Wildlife Refuge; forest birding in the Wichita and Ouachita Mountains; on a quest to see birds of the Great Plains—including booming Greater Prairie-Chickens— in tall grass parties of the Flint Hills; planning an expedition to the region’s far-flung constellation of wildlife refuges, national forests, national parks, state and national monuments; or combining birding with sightseeing or business at any season, you’ll be glad to have this booklet.
+Whether you’re seeking fall and winter marsh and waterfowl concentrations along the Lake Erie shoreline at Ottawa National Wildlife Refuge; chasing colorful neotropical migrants during spring migration within Shawnee State Forest; birding the region’s far-flung constellations of wildlife refuges, national forests, state and national historic sites; or combining birding with sightseeing or business at any season, you’ll be glad to have this booklet.

-This affordable guide will serve as a lasting memento of any visit to Oklahoma and will conveniently fit into any daypack, pocket or glove-compartment, facilitating easy field identification—whether in a Tulsa garden, on a family vacation to Oklahoma City, or a serious birding trip visiting all the best birding hot spots in The Land of the Red Man.
+This affordable guide will serve as a lasting memento of any visit to Ohio and will conveniently fit into any daypack, pocket or glove compartment, facilitating easy field identification—whether in a Columbus garden, on a family vacation to Cincinnati, or embarking on a serious birding trip visiting all the best birding hotspots in The Buckeye State.

 To flip through the electronic sample,